ajrigby/COLTE/README.md

 ### Parameters:
 The performance is controlled by a bunch of parameters that are stored in a .json file.
-The default values are stored in the `defaultparams.json` file on the GitHub page.
+The file format is fairly simple.
+Please note that all paths must be given relative to the location in which you are running `colte` (not relative to the location of the parameter file itself).
+Some suggested default values are stored in the `defaultparams.json` file on the GitHub page, which should give you an idea of how it works.

 `data_in_12CO`: string.
 Path to the input 12CO cube.
 `data_in_13CO`: string.
 Path to the input 13CO cube.